SiddhaK17/turtle-coordinate-race-simulator/README.md

 This project was **conceptualized and coded** by **Siddha Kadam**, applying learned principles of:

-- **Object-Oriented Programming** – For creating and managing multiple autonomous turtle racers.
+- **Object Oriented Programming** – For creating and managing multiple autonomous turtle racers.
-- **Event-Driven Control Flow** – For race initiation and dynamic win detection.
+- **Event Driven Control Flow** – For race initiation and dynamic win detection.
 - **Randomized Algorithmic Logic** – For generating unpredictable race outcomes.

 The inspiration and foundational knowledge for this simulation were acquired during the course *"100 Days of Code: The Complete Python Pro Bootcamp"* by **Dr. Angela Yu**.
-While the idea originated as part of structured learning, the **entire implementation, logic enhancements, and code structuring were executed independently**, ensuring the project reflects personal problem-solving ability and coding style.
+While the idea originated as part of structured learning, the **entire implementation, logic enhancements, and code structuring were executed independently**, ensuring the project reflects personal problem solving ability and coding style.

 > This project is both a learning milestone and a showcase of translating programming concepts into an engaging, interactive graphical application.